pymupdf/PyMuPDF/docs/textwriter.rst

 .. note::

-   * Starting with version 1.17.0, TextWriters **do support** text rotation via the *morph* parameter of :meth:`TextWriter.writeText`.
+   * Starting with version 1.17.0, TextWriters **do support** text rotation via the *morph* parameter of :meth:`TextWriter.write_text`.

-   * There also exists :meth:`Page.writeText` which combines one or more TextWriters and jointly writes them to a given rectangle and with a given rotation angle -- much like :meth:`Page.show_pdf_page`.
+   * There also exists :meth:`Page.write_text` which combines one or more TextWriters and jointly writes them to a given rectangle and with a given rotation angle -- much like :meth:`Page.show_pdf_page`.

 ================================ ============================================